 The pastor expelled him from the congregation.

-Still yearning for some kind of spiritual connection, David Koresh moved to Waco, Texas, at age 21, and joined the Branch Davidians.
+Still yearning for some kind of spiritual connection, David Koresh moved to Waco, Texas, and joined the Branch Davidians at age 21.

 Founded by Ben Roden, the Branch Davidians worshiped at a church compound known as Mount Carmel.
 Upon his death, Roden’s wife, Lois, took on leadership of the church, becoming the prophetess.
 Though she was 65 at the time, many Davidians believed that upon her husband’s death Lois entered into a sexual relationship with Koresh, which gave him the power to move up through the ranks of the church.

 And, indeed, he did.
 Before long, Lois allowed Koresh to begin teaching his own messages, which caused controversy in the group.
 Another source of controversy was Koresh’s being there at all.
 Lois’ son, George Roden, considered himself the “rightful heir” of sorts to Mount Carmel and had fully intended to take over for his parents upon their deaths.

 Before long, their power struggle had turned hostile, and the Davidians had begun to take sides.
 Roden eventually took the upper hand, forcing Koresh and his few followers off Mount Carmel property at gunpoint.

 Unable to return to the compound, Koresh brought his followers to Palestine, Texas, where he began teaching his own message and recruiting new followers not just from the U.S., but the U.K., Australia, and even Israel.
 On one visit to Israel, he claimed to be the modern-day incarnation of the prophet Cyrus.